 Barbie has been a muse to many artists over the past six decades, including Andy Warhol and Peter Max.
 Whether Nyla Lee and Isaac Caruso were inspired by Barbie or Atomic Blonde, the collaborative street art mural was the perfect backdrop.
 Thanks Barbie for telling us we can be creatively free and get paid for it.

 My resume Barbie logo graphic tee from Wildfox.
-Blank NYC Faux leather biker shorts from Shopbop.
-White Sam Edelman Winona leather western block heel booties from Dillard’s.
+Blank NYC faux leather biker shorts from Shopbop.
+White Sam Edelman Winona cowboy western booties.

 Photo credit: Araya Photography